orb-community/pktvisor/README.md

 License
 ---
-This code is released under Apache License 2.0.
+This code is released under Mozilla Public License 2.0.
 You can find terms and conditions in the LICENSE file.